nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 Docker Compose is now in the Docker CLI, try `docker compose up`
 ```

-This will start all of the Docker containers used for hosting Nautobot.
+This will start all containers used for hosting Nautobot.
 You should see the following containers running after `invoke start` is finished.

 ```bash
 ➜ docker ps